Welcome to the Seaford Elementary School Counseling Page

 - * determine/coordinate if special student assistance is needed

-- * plan and present classroom guidance activities as an integral part of the school system curriculum
+- * plan and present classroom lessons as an integral part of the school system curriculum

 - * share ideas at workshops/in-service programs